minmus-9/lysp/README.md

         (if (< k 2)  product  (iter (* product k) (- k 1))))
     (iter 1 n))
 ```

-You won't blow out the Python runtime stack with this LISP because
-it isn't recursive at the Python level -- due to the use of trampolines
-and CPS.
-The VM uses registers and an explicit stack to maintain state
-between CPS jumps; purely recursive code also makes heavy use of this
-stack.

 Consider this repository as a digital pensieve of how trampolines
 and CPS work.
 Hopefully it'll be of interest and help others get CPS.